 The following clip, “Lima Project,” is astoundingly intense.
 Pitt knows how to show the intensity and use the camera to communicate the undertones of discovering that his father is still alive.

-The story is about Diver who might have a mysterious past.
-Yet, he is on top in his game because he’s a pro at making sure that life for the high-spirited residents is one big, non-stop party.
+The story is about a Diver who might have a mysterious past.
+Yet, he is on top of his game because he’s a pro at ensuring that life for the high-spirited residents is one big, non-stop party.
 But the existing state of affairs is challenged when ex-military charmer Leo, played by Tommy Lee Jones, checks in, triggering a competition between Duke and Leo for the top spot of Alpha male, as well as for the affections of the newly-arrived Suzie, played by Rene Russo.

-Duke’s past unexpectedly catches up with him, and Leo and Duke put aside their differences and the two men reluctantly team up to stop whoever is trying to kill Duke, and also save the Villa Capri.
+Duke’s past unexpectedly catches up with him, and Leo and Duke put aside their differences.
+The two men reluctantly team up to stop whoever is trying to kill Duke and save Villa Capri.